tinacms/rfcs/0011-mapping-events-to-alerts.md

 ### Default Alert Maps in APIs

-Any API registered with the CMS could define default alerts for it's events.
+Any API registered with the CMS could define default alerts for its events.

 ```ts
 class Freezer {